 |Battery life||Up to 50 prints||Up to 40 prints|

-When it comes down to use and specs, we favor the Polaroid Mint Camera & Printer over the Kodak Printomatic.
-With the Polaroid Mint, you'll get 16MPs, three color modes, optional frames on prints, a selfie mirror, a flash, and support for large capacity microSD cards.
+When it comes down to use and specs in our Kodak Printomatic vs Polaroid Mint camera battle, we favor the Polaroid Mint.
+Much like to Polaroid Mint Printer, it impresses.
+With the Polaroid Mint camera, you'll get 16MPs, three color modes, optional frames on prints, a selfie mirror, a flash, and support for large capacity microSD cards.
 The Polaroid Mint is a fully-featured digital and instant camera that hits well above its price point.

 Great overall camera